-This solution requires Docker previously installed in your machine.
+This solution requires Docker installed in your machine.

-Open a shell and pull the most recent Jolie image with the command docker pull jolielang/jolie1.6.0beta1.
+Open a shell and pull the most recent Jolie image with the command docker pull jolielang/jolie.

-Once the image is available on your machine, create a container from it by adding a local volume where storing the Jolie files: docker run -it -v /your-host-folder-path:/your-container-path –name CONTAINERNAME jolielang/jolie1.6.0beta1.
+Once the image is available on your machine, create a container from it by adding a local volume where storing the Jolie files: docker run -it -v /your-host-folder-path:/your-container-path –name CONTAINERNAME jolielang/jolie.